Beginner9 min read

 The work shifts to modeling.
 DynamoDB rewards designing the table around your queries — see how to model data in DynamoDB and single-table design — and explicitly when not to reach for single-table.

-Browsing a populated DynamoDB table in DynoTable.
+Browsing a populated DynamoDB table in DynoTable's item grid.

-Browsing a populated DynamoDB table in DynoTable.
+Browsing a populated DynamoDB table in DynoTable's item grid.

 Pitfalls + next steps